robertpeteuil/sysis/README.md

 ---

-**SYSIS is ideal for sysadmins, developers and IT Professionals who connect to dozens of systems daily and need to quickly gather information about the current system.**  SYSIS displays concise info for the Host, OS and System HW without the need to run multiple commands and utilities.
+**SYSIS is ideal for sysadmins, developers and IT Professionals who connect to dozens of systems daily and need to quickly gather information about the current system.**  It displays concise info for the Host, OS and System HW without the need to run multiple commands.

 It was designed with the busy professional in mind:
-- Simple to use and doesnt require paramters
+- Simple to use without required paramters
 - Executes quickly by gathering only commonly needed information

-### sysis output on macOS and RasberryPi:
+### sysis output on Multiple Operating Systems:
 ![](https://cloud.githubusercontent.com/assets/1554603/25049131/09673d58-20f5-11e7-85dc-c330e96351b4.png)
 ![](https://cloud.githubusercontent.com/assets/1554603/25049136/11bb20aa-20f5-11e7-94e4-8c8580fbbe5e.png)